William Johnstone Ritchie: Supreme Court of Canada

+Family life

 Ritchie was twice married.
-He was first married at Rothesay on September 21, 1843 to Martha Strang.
+He was first married to Martha Strang at Rothesay on September 21, 1843.
 She was the daughter of John Strang, a shipping merchant from St. Andrews.
-Martha Ritchie died in 1847.
-A son and a daughter were born to this marriage.
-Ritchie's second marriage was at Saint John, New Brunswick on May 5, 1856 to Grace Vernon Nicholson (1838–1911).
+Together they had a son and daughter, and Martha Ritchie died four years later in 1847.
+Ritchie's second marriage was at Saint John, New Brunswick on May 5, 1856, to Grace Vernon Nicholson (1838–1911).
 She was the daughter of the late Captain Thomas L. Nicholson and his wife Amy (née Vernon) and stepdaughter of Vice-Admiral William Fitzwilliam Owen, R.N.
 Seven sons and five daughters were born to this marriage.

-Sir William and Lady Ritchie are buried in Beechwood Cemetery, Ottawa.
+Ritchie's funeral was held at St. George's Church, his pallbearers were the five remaining members of the Supreme Court and the Minister of Justice John Sparrow David Thompson.
+Ritchie is buried at Beechwood Cemetery, Ottawa with his wife.

 Ritchie's great-nephew, Roland Ritchie, served as a puisne justice of the Supreme Court.